Zhaohq96/Deep_Catalog/README.md

 Deep_Catalog leverages stdpopsim to generate genomic simulations and utilizes an initial seed to conduct multiple simulations and concatenates the outputs into a single VCF file.

 ### Required options
 Deep_Catalog has built-in default values for all data generation options except the output path.
-It requires users to specify a output path by _-o output_path_.
+It requires users to specify a output path by ``-o output_path``.

 ### General options
 Deep_Catalog can be used to generate all possible demographic models supported by stdpopsim.
 There are following options to generate a neutral simulation.
 ```
-	-I: an initial seed for simulation (int) (default: 1)
 -C: to specify the catalog to be simulated (str) (default: HomSap)
 -d: to specify a specific demographic model based on the sumulated catalog (str) (default: None)
 -c: which chromosome to be simulated (str) (default: chr1)